halfhp/ScalaSpringExperiment/README.md

 I'll try to keep this project updated with things I learn as I go.

+# How to Run
+For convenience this project includes a [docker-compose environment](docker-compose.yml) that provisions a postgres database and configures the app to use it.

 # Libraries and Frameworks Used

 * Gradle[^1]